-Petitions supported by a significant proportion of people from a district area or the county council area as a whole will be presented to a meeting of the relevant area committee or to the county council for debate, depending upon the number of signatories, and whether it relates to a matter of concern to a particular locality or a matter of county-wide interest.
-If your petition contains signatures from 1% or more, of the district population, it will be scheduled for debate at the next meeting of the appropriate area committee.
-The number of signatures for each district area is as follows:
+Petitions supported by a significant proportion of people from a district area, or the county council area as a whole, will be presented to a meeting of the relevant area constituency committee or to the county council for debate.
+This depends on the number of signatories, and whether it relates to a matter of concern to a particular locality, or a matter of countywide interest, as follows:

-- to commission further investigation into the matter, for example by a relevant committee; or
+- to commission further investigation into the matter, for example by a relevant committee

-The petition organiser will receive written confirmation of this decision and this confirmation will also be published on our website.
+The petition organiser will receive written confirmation of the decision and the decision will be recorded in the minutes of the meeting, published on our website.

 The senior officers concerned will be limited to chief officers and statutory officers.
 The senior officers who may be called to give evidence are:

 - Chief executive

 - Corporate director - business and environmental services

 - Corporate director - health and adult services

 - Corporate director - children and young people's service